FACT CHECK: President Trump's False Claims On Migrant Caravan, Tax Cuts

 "We're going to be putting in a 10 percent tax cut for middle-income families," Trump told supporters in Houston Monday.
 "It's going to be put in next week."

 Whatever you might think of the merits of another tax cut, it's not going to happen next week as the president suggested.
 Congress is not even in session until after the election.
-Moreover, no one outside the White House seems to have much of an idea what the president is talking about.
+Moreover, no one outside the White House seems to have much of an idea of what the president is talking about.

 Rep. Kevin Brady, R-Texas, who heads the tax-writing committee in the House, just smiled at reporters and offered a thumbs-up in Houston.
 Brady later issued a statement saying, "We will continue to work with the White House and Treasury over the coming weeks to develop an additional 10 percent tax cut."